Tanzania-CyberSec-Community/made-in-tanzania/README.md

 # made-in-tanzania
-A curation of awesome security tools and security projects developed by Tanzanian Cybersecurity Enthusiasts
+A curation of awesome security tools ,exploits and security projects developed by Tanzanian Cybersecurity Enthusiasts